 Our college thrives on international partnerships to solve grand challenges.
 Faculty in our college host many international scholars who stay at NC State from two weeks to six months and longer.
 Our doors are open and we welcome all international scholars who are interested in partnering with our faculty to further their research or create new collaborative partnerships.

-Anne Njoroge, Research Associate, Crop and System Sciences Division, International Potato Center, Nairiobi Kenya
+Anne Njoroge, Ph.
+D., Research Associate, Crop and System Sciences Division, International Potato Center, Nairiobi Kenya

 Anne is a CGIAR Borlaug Fellow with Dr. Jean Ristaino as her NC State faculty mentor.
 Anne is conducting research on Phytophera infestans population structure and pathogen evolution in eastern Africa.
 Anne has has mapped the pathogen population in five eastern Africa countries as a basis for P. infestans surveillance in the region.
 Additionally, she has generated pathogen data for the potato national breeding programs interested in a particular European potato variety as well as CIP’s potato biotechnology breeding group, that can be used for future deployment of the 3R transgenic potato for Africa.
 Anne is also a PhD student finalist at the Swedish University of Agricultural Sciences (SLU-Uppsala) and will be defending her dissertation in Plant Pathology in January 2019.